holochain/launcher-tauri/docs/dev-setup.md

 # Developer Setup

+## Tauri Prerequisites

 Go through the [tauri prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites).

-> Note: for now in Linux you will need to install `patchelf` and `librsvg2-dev`:
+> Note: for now on Linux you will need to install `patchelf` and `librsvg2-dev`:
 > `sudo apt-get install patchelf librsvg2-dev`

+## Install Go

+Install Go from [here](https://go.dev/doc/install) if you don't have it installed yet.
+It is required to compile Holochain 0.2.X.

 ## Install Holochain and lair-keystore globally

 Check out `.github/workflows/release.yaml` to see what holochain and lair-keystore versions are needed for this version of the Launcher.

-The commands to install them should look like below, replacing the version numbers with the right ones.
+The commands to install them should look like below, replacing the version numbers with the right ones and `[_ARCHITECTURE_]` with the architecture of your computer.
 Run them in the root directory of this repository:

-### Linux/macOs
+### Linux/macOS
 ```
 cargo install --version 0.2.3 lair_keystore
 LAIR_PATH=$(which lair-keystore)
-cp $LAIR_PATH src-tauri/bins/lair-keystore-v0.2.3-x86_64-apple-darwin
+cp $LAIR_PATH src-tauri/bins/lair-keystore-v0.2.3-[_ARCHITECTURE_]

-cargo install holochain --version 0.1.0-beta-rc.2 --locked --features db-encryption
+cargo install holochain --version 0.2.0-beta-rc.6 --locked --features db-encryption
 HOLOCHAIN_PATH=$(which holochain)
-cp $HOLOCHAIN_PATH src-tauri/bins/holochain-v0.1.0-beta-rc.2-x86_64-apple-darwin
+cp $HOLOCHAIN_PATH src-tauri/bins/holochain-v0.2.0-beta-rc.6-[_ARCHITECTURE_]

 [... install further holochain versions if required]

 ```
+`[_ARCHITECTURE_]` is `x86_64-apple-darwin` on an x86 macOS, `aarch64-apple-darwin` on an M1 macOS and `unknown-linux-gnu` on Linux.

 ### Windows
 ```